Using the Feature Service

 Filtering a query by state, county, zip code or other optimized field may improve performance on operations.

 When using ArcGIS Pro, you can manually create a query or use the query builder tool.
-These are two ways you can create actual SQL query.
+These are two ways you can create an actual SQL query.
 These queries are limited to a subset of the SQL spec.
 For example:

 • WHERE queries cannot be nested or contain SELECT